Moya/Moya/docs/ReactiveExtensions.md

 ReactiveCocoa
 =============

-Moya providers an optional `ReactiveMoyaProvider` subclass of `MoyaProvider` that does a few interesting things.
-Instead of calling the `request()` method and providing a callback closure to be executed when the request completes.
-Instead, we use `RACSignal`s.
+Moya providers are an optional `ReactiveMoyaProvider` subclass of `MoyaProvider` that does a few interesting things.
+Instead of calling the `request()` method and providing a callback closure to be executed when the request completes, we use `RACSignal`s.

 (Yeah, `RACSignal`, like the Objective-C ReactiveCocoa API.
 I'll get around to updating it to RAC 3 one of these days...)